10 Best Spots on Earth to Watch the Auroras

 Rick Price/Oxford Scientific/Getty Images

-South Georgia is a possible auroral viewing spot, but the icy island is used almost exclusively as a research base.
-It's tough to get there -- boat and boat-based aircraft are the only options [source: BAS].
-Most tourists who visit there (and perhaps glimpse the aurora in its skies) do so by cruise ship.
+South Georgia is a possible auroral viewing spot, but the icy island almost exclusively serves as a research base.
+It's tough to get there — boats and boat-based aircraft are the only options [source: BAS].
+Most tourists who visit (and perhaps glimpse the aurora in its skies) do so by cruise ship.

 Walter Bibikow/Taxi/Getty Images

-It's said to be the southernmost city on the globe, located at the southern tip of Argentina [source: Aurora].
+Located at the southern tip of Argentina, this is one of the southernmost cities on the globe [source: Aurora].
 Ushuaia is closer to the Antarctic Circle than Tasmania, South Georgia and Stewart Island.
 It would seem a likely spot to see the lights.

 Lots More Information